elastic/integrations/packages/f5_bigip/docs/README.md

 ## Setup

-### To collect LTM, AFM, APM, ASM, AVR, System Information and ihealth Information data from F5 BIG-IP, the user has to configure modules in F5 BIG-IP as per the requirements.
+### To collect LTM, AFM, APM, ASM, AVR, System Information and iHealth Information data from F5 BIG-IP, the user has to configure modules in F5 BIG-IP as per the requirements.

 To set up the F5 BIG-IP environment, users can use the BIG-IP system browser-based Configuration Utility or the command line tools that are provided.
 For more information related to the configuration of F5 BIG-IP servers, refer to F5 support website [here](https://support.f5.com/csp/knowledge-center/software).